IATI/IATI-Extra-Documentation/en/organisation-standard/iati-organisations/iati-organisation/recipient-country-budget/recipient-country.rst

 ~~~~~~~~~
 2.01
 ^^^^
 | Freetext is no longer allowed with this element.
-It should now be declared with the new child ``narrative`` element.
+It should now be declared with the new child ``narrative`` element, but only in particular use-cases.